night-ghost/minimosd-extra/wiki/Warnings.md

 - GeoFence triggering

 Warnings always shown even you are on "Off" screen, but you can select position of Panel "Warnings" on each screen.
+Each warnings can be disabled individually by setting the level of controlled parameter to 0